garibas08/garibas08/README.md

 Este repositório será atualizado constantemente com meus projetos semanais e minhas evoluções como programador.
 Sinta-se à vontade para acompanhar minha jornada!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 👋 Hi!
 I'm Gabriel Garibaldi

 I'm a Systems Analysis and Development student (3rd semester at FATEC) building a strong portfolio to start my career as a software developer in 2026.
 I'm currently seeking an internship in programming—on-site, remote, or hybrid.

-I have experience with C, Java, Python, MySQL, Git/GitHub and basic knowledge of HTML, CSS, and JavaScript.
+I have experience with C, Java, Python, MySQL, Git/GitHub.
 Starting December and January, I'm following a study plan where I develop **one project per week**, alternating between Java and Python, including integrations with SQL and NoSQL databases such as MongoDB.
 My goal is to build practical, well-structured projects that demonstrate my skills and problem-solving ability.

 I also have hands-on experience with **automation and smart home systems**.
 One of my main projects involved: